kbelkna/Project3/entertainment.md

 articles published in 2013 and 2014 was extracted.
 The full data description can be found [here](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).
-These data were originally collected and analyzed By Fernandes et al. (2015), in which the authors performed classification task comparing several machine learning algorithms.
+These data were originally collected and analyzed by Fernandes et al. (2015), in which the authors performed classification task comparing several machine learning algorithms.
 In the present study, a subset of the data used by Fernandes et al.(2015) corresponding to the data